oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 ## Task 4: Run approximate similarity searches

-In this task we will the same queries we ran in the the Exact Search lab, but now we will run approximate similarity searches with the vector index that we just created.
+In this task we will run the same queries we ran in the the Exact Search lab, but now we will run approximate similarity searches with the vector index that we just created.

 1. Recall that the first query we ran in the Exact Search lab looked for parks that were associated with the Civil War.
 Notice that we have changed the EXACT keyword on the FETCH line to APPROX for approximate.
 Although this is not required, the optimizer will choose an index if the cost is less than an exact search, it helps to ensure that you are actually running an approximate search: